garrandall/popular-music-data/tracks/the--the-hardest-ever--will-i-am-mick-jagger-jennifer-lopez.md

 I don't wanna lead you on
 You can go hard or you can go home
 You can go hard
-Ooh, ooh
+Oh, oh
 Wait a minute, I'ma make it a little harder
 I'ma make it a little harder
 Give it to you a little harder
 This is hard

-Woo, ooh
+Woo, oh
-Woo, ooh
+Woo, oh
-Woo, ooh
+Woo, oh
-Woo, ooh
+Woo, oh

 Hard like a rock 'n roll